mwwoodworth/myroofgenius-app/README.md

 ### Theme Accent
 Pick a custom accent color from the Navbar color picker.
 Your choice is persisted in localStorage.

+### Asset Policy
+No binary image files are stored in the repository.
+Avatars and icons use inline SVGs or remote URLs such as DiceBear avatars.
+When no custom avatar is available, a placeholder SVG is loaded from `https://avatars.dicebear.com`.

 ## ✨ Visual Overhaul 2025
 The UI now features cinematic glassmorphism and playful animations.
 Key updates include:
 - Glassy navigation bar and announcement banner